Add Basalt rock to your garden. It’s volcanic and chokkas full of minerals.

 It’s basically the rock dust, with other added essentials that your plants will love – It’s got some added ingredients that help to break it down so that it is readily available for plant uptake – A Great product.
 It’s easy to apply by the handful – with a little going a long way.

 Our Soil Conditioner is also available by the tractor scoop or by the bag.
-We sell it for $35 per scoop or $10 per bag. *We also have a soil organics, clay and rock dust mixture avail in scoops for $45.
+We sell it for $45 per tractor scoop which is soil organics plus BioChar.
+Clay and rock dust mixture also avail in tractor scoops for $55 for a 1 mixed scoop.
+Or $45 per scoop when getting 2 scoops .
 Bring your ute or trailer.

 This post is an update .
 OP April 2015.